 For example, say that on your current website, you have a page about your company at www.domain.com/about/, and on the new website, this page has been changed to www.domain.com/company-profile/, then you will want to update the search engines for this change.

 301 essentially redirects the search engines into the corresponding new pages of the old site.
-This way page sorting can be moved from one to the other and not lost in the ether.
+This way page sorting can be moved from one to the other and not vanish into the ether.
 Be sure to ask your developer to set this up for you.

-Your new website is definitely fine, but it’s even better when you have the analytics installed.
-Analytics will tell you all the useful information as well as where your site visitors come from, which pages they visit, when they are leaving your site, and so on.
+Your new website is definitely fine, but it will be even better when you have the analytics installed.
+Analytics provide useful information such as where your site visitors come from, which pages they visit, when they are leaving your site, and so on.

 The analyzer may not be installed automatically by the programmer, so you should check it yourself.
-Google provides a free analytics tool, which is very simple to install for anyone.
+Google provides a free analytics tool, which is very simple for everyone to install.

-It is recommended that you use at least this if you do not want to work with a digital marketing company such as Lithos Digital that can give you complete solutions if you have any questions about how it works.
+It is recommended that you at least use this tool if you do not want to work with a digital marketing company, such as Lithos Digital, which can answer your questions about how it works.

-This work would normally have been done by your developer, but it is not a bad to also check by yourself as the owner of the site.
+This work would normally have been done by your developer, but it is not a bad idea to also check it out by yourself as the owner of the site.
 Consider that, for example, you use Google Chrome as your default browser and your phone is a Samsung Galaxy S. This does not mean that everyone else does the same.
-Your customers will use all kinds of browsers and devices, so it’s important that the new website works with everything.
+Your customers will use all kinds of browsers and devices, so it’s important that the new website works on everything.